pudly/schmopera-hugo/content/articles/by-the-numbers-2nd-birthday-edition.md

 date = "2016-01-02T21:44:00-05:00"
 lastmod = "2016-01-03T11:24:00-05:00"
 publishDate = "2016-01-02T21:44:00-05:00"
-slug = "by-the-numbers-2nd-birthday-edition"
-title = "By the Numbers: 2nd birthday edition"
+short_description = "Meet Andrej, our co-founder and brain behind all things technical here at Schmopera.
+Since we're kicking off our third year in operation, and Schmopera has grown from a blog into a brand, we figured it was a good time for Andrej to fill you in on the technical happenings from behind-the-scenes." slug = "by-the-numbers-2nd-birthday-edition" title = "By the Numbers: 2nd birthday edition"
 +++